Today I asked the question on Facebook “What, if anything, does NKT day mean to you?”

 NKT study and meditation programs

 Based on the books, Geshe Kelsang has arranged three study and meditation programs that are proving to be a very effective way for people to take Buddha’s teachings to heart and make continual, steady progress.
-He has laid the foundations for modern-day Buddhist practice on whichever level people choose to participate, and without contradicting their culture or politics.
-Based on these programs, the NKT has been able to establish many centers worldwide in response to demand.
+He has laid the foundations for modern-day Buddhist practice on whichever level people choose to participate, and without contradicting their culture or politics — from northern Europe to Kwa-Zulu Natal.
+Based on these programs, the NKT has been able to establish thousands upon thousands of centers and groups of students worldwide in response to demand.

 Geshe Kelsang Gyatso’s background

-Just the briefest potted history for now… Geshe Kelsang was born in 1931, auspiciously or suspiciously enough on Dharmachakra Day, or Buddha’s Turning the Wheel of Dharma Day.
-He entered the monastery aged 8 and, according to accounts by his classmates, was a very kind child who also spent a lot of time meditating on Lamrim, even meditating through the night on many occasions.
+Just the briefest potted history for now… Geshe-la (as he is affectionately known) was born in 1931, auspiciously or suspiciously enough on Dharmachakra Day, or Buddha’s Turning the Wheel of Dharma Day.
+He entered the monastery aged 8 and, according to accounts by his classmates, was a very kind child who also spent a lot of time meditating on the stages of the path to enlightenment (Lamrim), even meditating through the night on many occasions.
 He studied and meditated on all Buddha’s teachings.

 In 1959 the Chinese invaded Tibet and he fled to India with nothing but his robes and a couple of texts, but he apparently stayed happy, transforming adverse conditions into the spiritual path.
 He entered deep meditative retreat for 18 years until his teacher, the great Trijang Rinpoche, asked him to teach in the West.
 So he came to Manjushri Institute in 1977.